qurriahSam/uploa-d/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://legacy.devchallenges.io/challenges/O2iGT9yBd6xZBrOcVirx) was to build an application to complete the given user stories.

+- Enable drag-and-drop functionality for users to easily upload images.
+- Provide an option for users to select images directly from their local folders.
+- Display a loader to indicate progress while uploading images.
+- Upon successful upload, showcase the image for user preview and copying.
+- Users can copy the provided url to the clipboard for convenient sharing or use elsewhere.

 ## How To Use

 <!-- Example: -->